TobiasPSP/doneland_sources/README.md

 # Identifying Pins

 Transistors of all types expose three terminals.
 Obviously, it is crucial to identify the correct terminals.

+> [!CAUTION]
+> The only *dependable* ways of determining the pins is to either view the *data sheet* for the particular transistor type you want to use, or to actually *test* the transistor.

 > :warning: The only *dependable* ways of determining the pins is to either view the *data sheet* for the particular transistor type you want to use, or to actually *test* the transistor.
 > Many multimeters have built-in transistor tester when you switch the dial to the *hFE* setting.